HyperviewHQ/hyperview_docs/documentation/settings/topics/integrations.rst

 Integrations
 ************

-Hyperview comes with a few standard integrations that are built into either the main platform or the Data Collector.
+Hyperview has a few standard integrations built into the main platform or the Data Collector.

 - GoogleMaps APIs for address lookups and map-related visualization
 - AccuWeather APIs for weather forecast and alarms
 - VMware vSphere APIs for virtual machine discovery

 Hyperview APIs are documented from within the product and on the Hyperview Documentation site.
-Customers are free to write their integrations and there are API integration samples provided on `GitHub <https://github.com/HyperviewHQ/API-Samples>`_.
+Customers can write their integrations, and API integration samples are provided on `GitHub <https://github.com/HyperviewHQ/API-Samples>`_.

 In addition to open APIs, Hyperview offers separately licensed integrations that let you push or pull data from external systems such as `ServiceNow <https://www.servicenow.com/>`_.